Faculty of Social Sciences, University of Buenos Aires: Research institutes and dependencies

-The Faculty of Social Sciences counts with two research institutes: the Instituto de Investigaciones Gino Germani (IIGG) and the Instituto de Estudios de América Latina y el Caribe (IEALC), in addition to several research centers and observatories.
-The IIGG counts with over 260 researchers, 220 grant-holders, and 150 research interns.
+The Faculty of Social Sciences has two research institutes: the Instituto de Investigaciones Gino Germani (IIGG) and the Instituto de Estudios de América Latina y el Caribe (IEALC), in addition to several research centers and observatories.
+The IIGG has over 260 researchers, 220 grant-holders, and 150 research interns.
 Over 150 financed researchc projects are carried out by the IIGG, making it one of the largest and most relevant research institutes in Latin America.
 The Instituto de Estudios de América Latina y el Caribe (IEALC) centers its work on promoting, co-ordinating and developing a Latin American perspective on social studies pertaining to the region.

 The Faculty also operates a specialized library with contents pertaining to social sciences.
 The library's collection includes over 53,000 volumes, including reference works (encyclopedias, dictionaries, indexes, databases), theses, and journals.
 Many of these works are digitalized and form part of the library's digital catalogue.